peytoncordero/DRI25/html-css.md

 </html>
 ```
+9. Save the changes to the file.

 **Note**
     The `index.html` file is your default homepage for the website we are creating.
 This is an industry standard, because web browsers tend to recognize the `index.html` page as the opening page to the directory that is your website.
 See [here](https://www.lifewire.com/index-html-page-3466505) for more explanation.

-8. Once you've created your new file, open it with a web browser using your graphical user interface (GUI):
+10. Once you've created your new file, open it with a web browser using your graphical user interface (GUI):

     - On macOS, click on the **Finder** in your dock (the apps at the bottom of the screen) and click on **Desktop** on the left.
 From there, navigate to `projects`, then `htmlpractice`.
 Alternately, you can click the projects folder icon on your **Desktop** and find it from there.
         If you're using a Mac and would prefer to use the command line, you can also type `open index.html` from within your `htmlpractice` folder.

+        ```console
+        $ open index.html
+        ```

     - On Windows, click the `projects` folder icon on your desktop.
 Navigate to `projects`, then `htmlpractice`.
 Double click the `index.html` file.
 If it does not open in a browser, right click the `index.html` icon and select "Open with..." from the menu.